Disjointness with all minimal systems under group actions: Proof of Theorem

 Now Theorem \ref{thmA} follows from the next theorem. \begin{thm} Let $(X,G)$ be a transitive $G$-system.
-Then the following statements are equivalent. \begin{itemize} \item[(1)] $(X,G)$ is disjoint with all minimal $G$-systems. \item[(2)] $(X, G)$ is $\infty$-transitive and for every minimal $G$-system $(Y,G)$, there is a countable set $D_{Y}\subset X$ and a countable dense set $E\subset Y$ such that $(D_Y, E)$ is a resonating pair of $X$ and $Y$. \item[(3)] $(X, G)$ is $\infty$-transitive and there is a countable set $D\subset X$ consisting of minimal points such that for every minimal $G$-system $(Y,G)$, $(D, Y)$ is a resonating pair of $X$ and $Y$. \end{itemize} \end{thm}
+Then the following statements are equivalent. \begin{itemize} \item[(1)] $(X,G)$ is disjoint with all minimal $G$-systems. \item[(2)] $(X, G)$ is $\infty$-transitive and for every minimal $G$-system $(Y,G)$, there is a countable set $D_{Y}\subset X$ such that $(D_Y, Y)$ is a resonating pair of $X$ and $Y$. \item[(3)] $(X, G)$ is $\infty$-transitive and there is a countable set $D\subset X$ consisting of minimal points such that for every minimal $G$-system $(Y,G)$, $(D, Y)$ is a resonating pair of $X$ and $Y$. \end{itemize} \end{thm}

 \begin{proof} Clearly, (3) $\Longrightarrow$ (2).